jimboca/ISYHelper/README.md

    * /show/devices : Dump the full json of the harmony devices
    * /show/config : Dump the full json of the harmony config
    * /send/command/deviceid/command : Send command to device id.
 Look up the deviceid's and commands with show/devices.
+   * /start/activity/activityid : Start the activity activityid.

+To see all available /send and /start commands got to http://ipaddress:8080/MyHarmony of your RPi which will list the URL's.

+You can use the above rest commands to access the Harmony hub.
+There is a command interface to change the current Activty, but you shouldn't use this to change the activity from the ISY, you should set the ISY variable instead.

 See config.example.yaml for the example setup and description.